mramshaw/Docker/README.md

  upon Linux Containers - which were themselves based upon [chroot jails](http://en.wikipedia.org/wiki/Chroot).]

+In very rare situations I may decide to build [FROM scratch](#from-scratch), for instance if I am simply distributiong a pre-built binary.

 And I record this decision in a __Dockerfile__ (my preference is to always use a __Dockerfile__ as they allow for simple and repeatable builds).